 On THE GODS OF ANGKOR WAT from Jonah Raskin, author of many books, including AMERICAN SCREAM and FOR THE HELL OF IT, THE LIFE AND TIMES OF ABBIE HOFFMAN.

-I have in hand a copy of Ken Rodgers new collection of short stories entitled “The Gods of Ankor Wat,” and, while it’s hard to improve on the comments by author Jean Hegland at the front of the book — she says that “his writing is always unflinchingly honest” — I might add that where ever you open the book and begin to read, Ken’s language pulls you in and makes you feel like you’re there at Ankor Wat and at all the other landscapes that informs his stories.
-They may not be “summer reading” as the term is usually used but his stories fit for reading this summer or any other.
+I have in hand a copy of Ken Rodgers’s new collection of short stories entitled “The Gods of Angkor Wat,” and, while it’s hard to improve on the comments by author Jean Hegland at the front of the book — she says that “his writing is always unflinchingly honest” — I might add that wherever you open the book and begin to read, Ken’s language pulls you in and makes you feel like you’re there at Angkor Wat and at all the other landscapes that inform his stories.
+They may not be “summer reading” as the term is usually used but his stories fit for reading this summer or any other time.

 Available now at Amazon.com.